 Written by Ceitanna Cooper

-Ceitanna is a UK Registered Associate Nutritionist and Health & Wellbeing Physiologist Programme Manager for AXA PPP healthcare's Health Services division.
+Ceitanna is a UK Registered Associate Nutritionist and Health & Wellbeing Physiologist Programme Manager for AXA Health.

 The merits of a nutritionally balanced diet are long-established.
 Most of us are aware, to some degree, that when combined with other healthy lifestyle habits, such as better sleep, moving more, and drinking plenty of water, diet is the foundation to building – and maintaining – great health.